panosnaz/SIZ_WAN_checks_API/README.md

 - Update the device_login() function with the appropriate login credentials for your devices or create a config.py file and define there the username and password variables.

-4. Start the Flask application by running the following command:
+4. Use an executable version (.exe) of this script for easy deployment on a server, or start the Flask application by running the following command:

 `python WAN_checks_API.py`

-5. Send a POST request with JSON data using tools like Postman or Power Automate:
+5. Send a POST request with appropriate JSON data using tools like Postman or Power Automate:

 	- URL: http://localhost:5000/wanchecks/
 	- Method: POST